joshsia/joshsia/README.md

 ## About Me

 Hello!

-I'm currently a Master of Data Science student at the University of British Columbia and I will be graduating in June 2022.
+My name is Joshua, I'm 21 years old, and I'm currently a Master of Data Science student at the University of British Columbia (graduating in June 2022).
 Prior to this, I was a student at Imperial College London where I graduated with an MEng degree in Biomedical Engineering.

 ### Repositories